 - New York

 The filterCriteria property defines a JSON pattern that Lambda evaluates against each message body.
-Only messages matching the pattern trigger function invocations.
-In this configuration, Lambda processes only messages with Temperature between 0 and 100 and Location set to “New York”.
+Only messages matching the pattern trigger your function.
+Here, Lambda invokes only for messages with Temperature between 0 and 100 and Location set to “New York”.

 import * as pulumi from "@pulumi/pulumi";